srikrishnan-lab/CHANCE_C.jl/README.md

 Once the model is initialized, step functions must be declared to define how agents and the overall model evolve over time.
 For CHANCE-C, agent and model evolution is defined under one function, `model_step!`, located under `src/model_evolution.jl`.
 The order of updating functions for one time step within `model_step!` is as follows:

 1. `NewAgentCreation` - HHAgents are created and added to the model.
 The number of agents added is based on the growth rate parameter `pop_growth_perc`
+2. `flooded` - Records the total inundatation area within each BlockGroup, based on flood occurrence in the present time step and past time steps within the flood memory window, as specified by `mem`.
-2. `ExistingAgentSampler` - a proportion of HHagents are selected to move from each Block Group
+3. `agent_prob` - a proportion of HHagents are selected to move in each BlockGroup, primarily based on the level of experienced flood events in each Block Group
-3. `AgentLocation` - Moving HHAgents rank a sample of viable BlockGroup locations based on their expected utility.
+4. `AgentLocation` - Moving HHAgents rank a sample of viable BlockGroup locations based on their expected utility.
 The preferred BlockGroups and their associated utilities, as well as the HHAgents' incomes, are saved as a DataFrame and stored as a model property (`model.hh_utilities_df`)
-4. `HousingMarket` - HHAgents are matched with their preferred BlockGroup.
+5. `HousingMarket` - HHAgents are matched with their preferred BlockGroup.
 HHAgents are moved to a new location or exit the model based on availability.
-5. `Building Development` - Housing supply is increased in BlockGroups with high demand (demand > supply) based on the outcome of HousingMarket
+6. `BuildingDevelopment` - Housing supply is increased by 5% in BlockGroups with high demand (demand > supply) based on the outcome of `HousingMarket`
-6. `HousingPricing` - Housing prices are increased for BlockGroups with high demand (demand > supply) or decreased for BlockGroups with a continuous period of low demand (demand < supply for multiple consecutive years).
+7. `HousingPricing` - Housing prices are increased by 5% for BlockGroups with high demand (demand > supply) or decreased for BlockGroups with a continuous period of low demand (demand < supply for multiple consecutive years).
-7. `LandcapeStatistics` - Updates block group attribute columns in `model.df` based on updated BlockGroup Attributes from prior functions.
+8. `LandcapeStatistics` - Updates block group attribute columns in `model.df` based on updated BlockGroup Attributes from prior functions.

 To evolve the model without collecting data, call `step!(model::ABM, agent_step, model_step, no_of_years::Int)`.
 Again, for CHANCE-C, all agent and model evolution are handled by `model_step!`, so the correct call for evolving a CHANCE-C model is `step!(model::ABM, dummystep, model_step!, no_of_years::Int)`.